35 SHOTS OF RUM / 35 Rhums

 -- Claire Denis upon meeting Alex Descas

 Taxis and trains hurtle though the night, lights flash and fade, reflections appear and disappear.
-In the play of burnt orange and acid green against black, cinematographer Agnès Godard channels Edward Hopper...but with movement and music by the Tindersticks.
+In the play of burnt orange and acid green against black, cinematographer Agnès Godard channels Edward Hopper, but with movement and music by the Tindersticks.
 Gradually, two faces come into focus: a train conductor (Alex Descas) and a college student (Mati Diop).

 Thus Claire Denis sets the scene for 35 Shots of Rum, her ninth feature.
 Never one to tell when she can show, it transpires that the two disparate characters are father and daughter.
 Their harmonious home life indicates that they've been living without a mother figure for some time now.

 Gradually, Denis introduces their extended clan: Gabrielle, a chain-smoking cabbie (Nicole Dogué), and Noé (Grégoire Colin), a cat-loving computer technician.
 The former has eyes for Lionel, the latter for Jo.
-Father and daughter prefer single life.
-"We have everything here," Lionel says.
-"Why go looking elsewhere?"
+Lionel prefer single life.
+"We have everything here.
+Why go looking elsewhere?"

 Later, when Gabrielle's car breaks down as the four are en route to a concert, Lionel's coolness towards her becomes clearer: he sees her more as a friend or a relative than a romantic interest, but Josephine may be more frightened of her feelings for Noé than uninterested or unattracted.

-A series of losses, both big and small, force father and daughter to reassess their cozy, if unchallenging domestic arrangement (I have to admit I saw one of these losses coming from a mile away, and still haven't decided whether it's one of the script's weaknesses or not).
+A series of losses, both big and small, force father and daughter to reassess their cozy, if unchallenging domestic arrangement (I have to admit that I saw one of the losses coming from a mile away, and still haven't decided whether it's one of the script's weaknesses or not).

 Further, Denis populates the picture with characters of color, and never presents the situation as an issue, just a fact of life.
 Of French and Brazilian descent, the director grew up in West Africa, an influence that has seeped into many of her films (Chocolat, No Fear, No Die, I Can't Sleep).

-Lionel is black, Josephine is biracial, and the worlds they occupy, the conductor community and the anthropology department, are mixed, if not mostly black (as is their neighborhood, which is located somewhere just outside Paris).
+Lionel is black, Josephine is biracial, and the worlds they occupy, the conductor community and the anthropology department, are mixed (as is their neighborhood, which is located just outside Paris).
 Inspired by Yasujiro Ozu's Late Spring, Denis's main concern is the relationship between father and daughter.
 Most movies that depict such closeness end in tragedy; father dies, daughter dies, or some evil interloper comes between them.

-Denis evinces little interest in that kind of scenario.
+Denis has little interest in that kind of scenario.
 Lionel and Josephine love one another, but can't lean on each other forever.
-As some point, at least one of the pair needs to move on, to create a new community for him or herself.
-The result marks one of Denis's smaller films--and one of the always-subtle Descas's best performances.
+As some point, they need to move on, to create new communities for themselves.
+The result marks one of Denis's smaller films--and one of the subtle Descas's best performances.
 He spends more time looking and thinking than acting or talking, but sometimes that's more than enough: his eyes speak volumes.